danidee10/britecore-productdev/README.md

 The `insurer` table contains information about an insurer.

-My approach uses JSON (Specifically `JSONB` columns in `PostgreSQL`, `MySQL` and `SQLite` also support `JSON` fields) to overcome the problem of user defined columns, another approach that could be used is The [Entity Value Approach (EAV)](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) which comes with it's own downsides (Lot's of Empty columns or unnecessary joins for the metadata table and the fields table).
+My approach uses JSON Specifically `JSONB` columns in `PostgreSQL`. (`MySQL` and `SQLite` also support `JSON` fields) to overcome the problem of user defined columns, another approach that could be used is The [Entity Value Approach (EAV)](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) but this approach comes with a lot of disadvantages which include Lot's of Empty columns and unnecessary joins between the metadata table and the fields table.

-With the JSON approach each custom field is stored as JSON along it's with metadata and any custom information about the field you want to store.
+With the `JSON` approach each custom field is stored as JSON alongside it's metadata (The field name, data type etc) and any custom information about the field.

-This an example of a response returned from the `risk/<id>` endpoint.
+This an example of a response returned from the `risk/<risk_id>` endpoint.

 ```JavaScript
 {